atlza/pelicomp/README.md

 - [ ] Make text content easier to modify with markdown
 - [ ] Change logo
 - [ ] Add public pages for brands and products
+- [ ] Add option to receive alerts for registered users

 ## Pelicomp's technical stack